dorzhey/hugface_textclass/README.md

     --output_dir ./outputs_baseline
 ```
 The tool automatically extracts embeddings for each sample from a pretrained Transformer, then trains a simple feed-forward classifier on those fixed embeddings.

+Development Notes
+The project is structured into three main components: data_utils.py (data handling), model_utils.py (model setup), and training_utils.py (training execution).
+cli.py orchestrates argument parsing and model execution.
+__main__.py enables execution as a Python module (python -m hugface_textclass).

+Contributions are welcome!

+This tool is designed to make text classification benchmarking fast and simple by leveraging modern libraries.
+Whether you're running a quick baseline or fine-tuning a Transformer, hugface_textclass provides a clean and efficient workflow.